Rhapsody Royale: The Music of Gershwin, Rachmaninoff, & Queen

 Saturday, October 5, 2024 - 7:30pm

-Orchestra in a concert that blends classical favorites with iconic rhapsodies.
-Featuring virtuosic pianist Ilya Yakushev performing Rhapsody on Theme by Paganini and Rhapsody in Blue, the concert showcases vibrant colors, emotions, and the depth and diversity of the symphonic repertoire.
+Music Director Sergey Bogza is unable to be with us for this concert.
+In his absence, we are pleased to welcome guest conductor Edward Leonard to conduct your Youngstown Symphony Orchestra in a concert that blends classical favorites with iconic rhapsodies.
+Featuring virtuosic pianist Ilya Yakushev performing Rhapsody on Theme of Paganini and Rhapsody in Blue, the concert showcases vibrant colors, emotions, and the depth and diversity of the symphonic repertoire.

 Russian pianist Ilya Yakushev, with many awards and honors to his credit, continues to astound and mesmerize audiences at major venues on three continents.